Dr Debbora Hall

 About me

-I became a full time Lecturer at UWE in September 2025, after 9 years here as an Associate Lecturer.
-I teach on a range of modules including Introduction to Psychology, Mind, Brain, and Development, and Developmental Psychology, as well as supervising students on Psychology in Action, Developing Self and Society, and the undergraduate dissertation.
+I became a Lecturer in Psychology at UWE in September 2025, after 9 years here working as an Associate Lecturer.
+I teach across the degree, including Level 3 Developmental Psychology, Level 2 Mind Brain and Development, and Level 1 Introduction to Psychology.
+I supervise students taking Psychology in Action, Developing Self and Society, and the undergraduate dissertation, and contribute to the MSc conversion course.

 My research generally focusses on the mechanisms underpinning working memory and short-term memory in children and adults, and I've been lucky enough to work with many inspiring researchers over the years as part of key working memory labs in the UK at Durham, York, and Bristol.
 I've always been interested in what can happen when working memory doesn't work for us, and what we can do to help individuals (particularly young children) who may struggle with everyday working memory demands.